gmazzo/gradle-android-test-aggregation-plugin/README.md

     id("io.github.gmazzo.test.aggregation.results") version "<latest>"
 }
 ```
+> !NOTE
+> This plugin can not be applied along with the `java` one because it conflicts.
+> If you have a Java root project, it's recommended to move it to a dedicated module

 The `jacocoTestReport` (for `coverage`) and `testAggregateTestReport` (for `results`) will be created
 to aggregate test results from all projects in the build